Tavibois: History

 Formerly, this area of land was used for agriculture and forestry.
-At the end of the 19th century, John McDougall acquired this area which also included the Forges Saint- Joseph where it was mined iron ore.
+At the end of the 19th century, John McDougall acquired this area which also included the Forges Saint- Joseph where iron or was mined.
 An old blast furnace had been built in 1870.
-Finally, the Forges activities were dropped.
-Subsequently a sawmill there was exploited until the end of the 19th century.
+Eventually, the Forges activities were dropped and afterwards a sawmill there was exploited until the end of the 19th century.

-In 1951, the area of Tavibois was acquired by three co-owner, Albert Tessier, Dr. Avila Denoncourt and Father Boivin.
+In 1951, the area of Tavibois was acquired by three co-owners: Albert Tessier, Dr. Avila Denoncourt and Father Boivin.
 This land included 300 acres, including Farm Rocheleau also called “Petites forges” (Little Forges).
 Their first intention was to make it their fishing club and a place of relaxation and meditation.
 The second objective was to make it a community farm-school project.
 In 1956, the founders signed an agreement to partition the estate.
 Since the establishment of the Tavibois center, Archbishop Tessier and Dr. Denoncourt have greeted the end of the stay in the community of the Daughters of Jesus, through physical maintenance, website development and animation.
-The community center was then adopted before inheriting this domain that Daughters of Jesus always administer.
+The community center was then adopted before the Daughters of Jesus fully inherited the administration of this domain.

 This private estate is owned by the Community of the Daughters of Jesus since 1966.
-Although the area is part of the heritage of the community, the facilities are open to the public such as a place of meditation, contemplation or rest.
+Although the area is part of the heritage of the community, the facilities are open to the public as a place of meditation, contemplation or rest.
 Families can rent cabins at low prices; each visitor brings his bedding and food.

 Tavibois hosted renowned artists including Jordi Bonet, the French poet Gustave Thibon, Pierre Bourgault, Leo Arbour, Lévis Martin, and many others.
-Avila Denoncourt, one of the founders of Tavibois, proved to be himself an artist - sculptor of the highest caliber, and several sculptures he fashioned meet at Tavibois Center.
+Avila Denoncourt, one of the founders of Tavibois, proved to be himself an artist - sculptor of the highest caliber, and several sculptures he fashioned can now be found at Tavibois Center.